| |

 No online booking fee

 Cineplex charges an online booking fee if someone decides to purchase their ticket ahead of time online.
-Since all seats are reserved in advance, booking ahead of time allows people to choose their seats sooner, much like paying to reserve a seat on a flight ahead of time.
+Since all seats are reserved in advance, booking ahead of time allows people to choose their seats sooner.
+This practice is the same idea as paying to reserve a seat on a flight ahead of time.

-The way to get around this fee is to go to the movie theatres in advance to purchase the ticket, as well as choose the seat in advance.
-This might only work for people who live near the theatre as it might not be worth the gas or transportation cost, along with the travel time spent.
+The way to get around this fee is to go in person to purchase a ticket.
+I go to the theatres earlier in the day to reserve my seat in advance to avoid the fee.
+This would only work for people who live near the theatre.
+In some cases, the extra gas or transportation cost, along with the travel time spent may not be worth it.

-That being said, this fee waiver can definitely come in handy and the savings can really add up.
+The fee waiver can definitely come in handy and the savings can add up.

 Who should sign up for a membership?

-Personally, I do not plan to pay for this membership fee at the moment, as I do not go to the movies often enough to justify it.
-Furthermore, when I do go to the movies, I have enough points to spend that I do not have to pay out of pocket as in.
-That being said, I have been putting in more attention on loading up on more Scene+ points to give me more reward options!
+Personally, I do not plan to pay for this membership fee at the moment.
+I do not go to the movies often enough to justify it.
+Furthermore, I have enough points to redeem for movie tickets without paying out of pocket.
+I have been putting in more attention on loading up on more Scene+ points to give me more reward options!

-Conversely, I do see a lot of value to be had with CineClub.
-If you are someone who is always looking for date, entertainement or outing ideas, and you are willing to frequently stick with Cineplex branded places, like the theatres, Outtakes, Playdium, The Rec Room and VIP lounge, then it would be very easy to extra way more than $9.99 in value every month.
-This is in additional to all the Scene+ points that are being earned along the way which can be used for a wide variety of rewards.
+Conversely, I do see a lot of value to be had with CineClub for people looking for date, entertainment or outing ideas.
+Moreover, for people who are willing to frequently stick with Cineplex branded places, like the theatres, Outtakes, Playdium, The Rec Room and VIP lounge, then it would be very easy to extra way more than $9.99 in value every month.
+This is in addition to all the Scene+ points that are being earned along the way that can be used for a wide variety of rewards.

 Are you someone who already has a CineClub membership?
 If so, please let us know your experience in the comment section below!